Esri/storymap-journal/README.md

 #### How to deploy the application on a web server?
 If you are not familiar with web servers here is three solutions:
  * Use a free hosting service like [Dropbox](https://www.dropbox.com), you may have to [configure Dropbox to enable webpage hosting](https://www.dropbox.com/enable_public_folder)
  * Use the web server that comes with your server Operating System.
-On Windows this is Internet Information Services(IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
+On Windows this is Internet Information Services (IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`
- * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommanded for production)
+ * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/) (not recommended for production)

 ## Configuration
-In adition to the configuration offered by the builder, the files `app/config.js` and `app/commonConfig.js` provide various settings that are documented there.
+In addition to the configuration offered by the builder, the files `app/config.js` and `app/commonConfig.js` provide various settings that are documented there.

 ## Customize the look and feel

 ### Custom color theme
 As we don't offer yet the ability to create a custom theme through the builder, customizing the various colors of the application require to download and configure the application through `app/config.js`.
 Edit that file, locate the `LAYOUT` property and edit the theme values that correspond to the theme you have chosen in the builder.

-For exemple if you are using a Side Panel layout and have kept the default theme, edit the first line with the desired colors.
+For example if you are using a Side Panel layout and have kept the default theme, edit the first line with the desired colors.

 ```
 themes: [